 In my artistic practice I capture various stories and narratives in an attempt to highlight basic existential questions.
 Through multidisciplinary methods: drawing, writing, photography and film, I am reflecting upon the way we live and how our lifestyles are affecting ourself and others.
-My practice is very much a way to process and contemplate questions centered around death, decay and sustainability.
+My practice is a way to process and contemplate questions centered around death, decay and sustainability.

 LETTER TO MYSELF AS A YOUNG ARTIST